13 Secrets Termites Don’t Want You to Know

 You can make your home less welcoming

 While you can’t entirely prevent an infestation, avoiding keeping piles of wood or mulch around your home could help reduce the risk.
 “Termites need moisture, so any moisture reduction methods around the home can help,” Ramsey says.
 “Limiting excess mulch, trimming bushes, and adding splash blocks to the bottom of downspouts will help to keep moisture away from the foundation.”
-Try these easy techniques to keep pests out of your house.

 We’re not the bad guys we’re constantly made out to be